lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

  cTLS - PSK                               40      47       9      96
 =====================================================================
 ~~~~~~~~~~~~~~~~~~~~~~~
-{: #fig-compare3 title="Comparison of message sizes in bytes with CCM_8, x25519, and ed25519 and without Connection ID" artwork-align="center"}
+{: #fig-compare3 title="Comparison of message sizes in bytes with CCM_8, x25519, and ed25519 or PSK and without Connection ID" artwork-align="center"}

 The numbers in {{fig-compare2}}, {{fig-compare2}}, and {{fig-compare3}} where calculated with 8 bytes tags which is the mandatory to implement in {{I-D.ietf-uta-tls13-iot-profile}} and {{I-D.ietf-core-oscore-edhoc}}.
 If 16 bytes tag are used, the numbers in the #2 and #3 columns increases with 8 and the numbers in the Total column increases with 16.